cheranga-uom/unicode-pleco/readme.md

 1. Install Nginx -  https://www.digitalocean.com/community/tutorials/how-to-install-nginx-on-ubuntu-18-04
 2. Install Certbot (for ssl) - https://certbot.eff.org/lets-encrypt/ubuntubionic-nginx
 3. Add the following special nginx configs to /etc/nginx/nginx.conf .
-You need to create another conf file for the pleco in sites-available and create a symlink to sites-enabled.
+You need to create another conf file for the pleco in sites-available and create a symlink to sites-enabled. samplenginx.conf will be a good starting point. ( you can basically replace the cerbot created configuration file with this-  as of 21/05/2020)
 *special nginx configs*
 ```
 http{